Leichhardt Oval: History

 Leichhardt Oval was first used as a rugby league football ground in 1934 and became the home ground of the Balmain Tigers.
 The ground underwent a major overhaul during the 1970s when the configuration of the ground was changed (from east-west to north-south) and lighting installed.
 As it was one of the few rugby league grounds with lighting and was located close to the city, Leichhardt Oval began to be used for non-Balmain games such as the pre-origin interstate games between NSW and Queensland (Leichhardt was originally preferred to the Sydney Cricket Ground for interstate games from 1978 due to dwindling crowds in an era when NSW dominated the contests.
 Also, unlike the SCG at the time, Leichhardt had lights allowing for night games).

-On 16 June 1981, Leichhardt Oval hosted the last interstate game between NSW and Qld played under the old 'State of Residence' rules before the permanent move to the now familiar State of Origin series.
-The game, which attracted only 6,268 fans, saw the Steve Rogers captain NSW, with Qld Origin players John Ribot, Paul McCabe and Rod Morris in the side, win a surprisingly competitive game 22–9.
-Playing that night were some of the stars of the game at the time including: Chris Anderson, Noel Cleal, Steve Mortimer, Ray Price and Les Boyd (NSW), coached by Ted Glossop, and Mal Meninga, Gene Miles, Chris Close and Wally Lewis (Qld), who were captain-coached by Arthur Beetson.
+On 16 June 1981, Leichhardt Oval hosted the last interstate game between New South Wales and Queensland played under the old "State of Residence" rules, prior to the permanent move to the State of Origin series.
+The match, which attracted 6,268 spectators, saw New South Wales, captained by Steve Rogers, defeat Queensland 22–9.
+Players included Chris Anderson, Noel Cleal, Steve Mortimer, Ray Price, and Les Boyd for New South Wales, coached by Ted Glossop, and Mal Meninga, Gene Miles, Chris Close, and Wally Lewis for Queensland, who were captain-coached by Arthur Beetson.

 From 1974, with the ground having lights for night football, Leichhardt was also used as the base of the NSWRL's annual mid-week competition, hosting most of the games and all Finals from 1974 until 1986 before the Final was moved to the new Parramatta Stadium in 1987.
 The last Mid-week Final held at Leichhardt was the 1986 National Panasonic Cup Final, with the Parramatta Eels defeating Balmain 32–16.

 On 4 August 1985, a crowd of 21,707 set a then Balmain Tigers ground attendance record for a Round 22 clash in the 1985 Winfield Cup against the St. George Dragons, won 17–15 by St. George.
 This remained the Tigers attendance record for only four years until beaten by the 22,750 who attended the Round 22 match against Penrith in 1989.

 Balmain left the ground after the 1994 NSWRL season when they moved to Parramatta Stadium as part of an identity change to the Sydney Tigers.
 The move was not popular with supporters however and the club returned to Leichhardt for the 1997 season, with the Balmain name returning.
 Balmain played their final game as a stand-alone team in 1999 when they defeated Parramatta 20–10 in appalling conditions.
 The ground then became one of the home grounds of the new Wests Tigers team.